Falaffle/NCLAB_Capstone/README.md

 + Remind custodians of upcoming device calibration expiration.

 With this, we'll be able to be more proactive with sending instruments for calibration before expiration.

+### Required Libraries

+The following libraries are required for proper software operation.
+These are:

++ `sqlite3` - A library that implements a small, fast, self-contained, full-featured SQL database engine.
++ `pandas` - A data analysis library that aids with converting csv to sqlite commands and vice-versa
++ `dotenv` - The module used to load environment variables from a .env file.
+Necessary for email privacy.
++ `smtplib` - The module used for sending email reminders.
++ `email` - The library used to as the object model for the email reminder.
++ `ssl` - A module that provides encryption and peer authentication when sending email reminders.
++ `os` - The miscellaneous operating system module assists loading the .env file.
++ `datetime` - The library used for handling the calibration dates and date math.
++ `re` - The regular expression library used for checking the email format.

 ### Software Startup